DenisLebedinsky/React-weather-app/README.md

 # React weather app

-The application shows the weather forecast for the selected city,also it's possible to save to favorites.
+The application shows the weather forecast for the selected city, also it's possible to save to favorites.
 It consists of screen "Search","Favorites","Forecast".
 The first screen you see will be Search, write in the input field the name of the city that interests you.
-You can add favorites by pressing +, you can also click on the name, and see the forecast on the screen On the Favorites screen, a list of cities of interest to you, you can remove it from this list "-" and also click when you click on the name you will see the forecast Data stored in the favorites will remain after rebooting.
+You can add favorites by pressing +, you can also click on the name, and see the forecast on the screen
+On the Favorites screen, a list of cities of interest to you, you can remove it from this list "-" and also click when you click on the name you will see the forecast Data stored in the favorites will remain after rebooting.